Evan Longoria Player Props: Diamondbacks vs. Reds

 Evan Longoria At The Plate

-- Longoria has an RBI in 16 of 50 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 31.4% of his games this year, Longoria has driven in at least one run.
+In four of those games (7.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.